videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 - It is used to start meeting recording.
 - All [participants](../participant-class/introduction.md) and [localParticipant](../participant-class/introduction.md), will receive `recording-started` event.

-- `webhookUrl` will be triggered when the recording is completed and stored into server.
+- `webhookUrl` will be triggered when the recording is completed and stored in the server.
 Read more about webhooks [here](https://en.wikipedia.org/wiki/Webhook).

-- `awsDirPath` will be the path for the your S3 bucket where you want to store recordings to.
-To allow us to store recording in your S3 bucket, you will need to fill this form by providing the required values.
+- `awsDirPath` will be the path for your S3 bucket to which you want to store recordings.
+To allow us to store the recording in your S3 bucket, you will need to fill out this form by providing the required values.
 [VideoSDK AWS S3 Integration](https://zfrmz.in/RVlFLFiturVJ7Q97fr23)

 #### Parameters